 I definitely like to discover and try new recipes, but all of the pressure to continually be changing and updating and impressing just gets to be way too much.
 When did it become lame make the same recipes again and again, even when they’re delicious and everybody loves them?
 Instead of memorizing and perfecting a signature dish, we feel obligated to scour magazines and the internet for the prettiest, newest, most show-stopping recipes, and then wonder why we’re so much more stressed out than our grandmothers were.

 Well this year, I’m going back to the basics…with just one itty-bitty twist.
-I made my Grandma’s famous raisin cookies from her original recipe, but instead of using raisins, I swapped in Craisins (any sweetened, dried cranberry will do) to give them a little bit of holiday flair.
+I made my Grandma’s famous original cookie recipe, but instead of using raisins, I swapped in Craisins (any sweetened, dried cranberry will do) to turn them into cranberry cookies.

-The secret to these cookies is simmering the dried cranberries in water so that they become moist and plump before adding them to the cookie batter.
+The secret to making these cranberry cookies soft and moist is simmering the dried cranberries in water.
+That way they become plump and juicy before they’re added to the cookie batter.

 The other secret is using a little Crisco.
 I know it’s not the healthiest ingredient in the world, but guess what — these are COOKIES!
 I learned long ago (probably from my grandma) that if you want really soft cookies, then Crisco is the way to go.